DeepChainBio/deepchain-apps/README.md

 ### Special method in app

-`DeepChainApp` class provide two special method to load checkpoint an extra files:
+`DeepChainApp` class provides two special methods to load checkpoint and extra files:

 - `get_checkpoint_path(__file__)` : return path for file in checkpoint folder
 - `get_filepath(__file__,file)` : return path for file in src folder

-You must use these functions, not relative path to load your extra files.
+You must use these functions, not a relative path to load your extra files.

 # Deepchain-apps templates